National parks of Canada: Ecological integrity

-According to Parks Canada, ecological integrity is defined as a state where three elements exist: non-living elements, living elements, and series of ecological functions.
-By having all three elements, there exists a healthy ecosystem.
+According to Parks Canada, ecological integrity is a state with three elements: non-living elements, living elements, and a series of ecological functions.
+By having all three elements, a healthy ecosystem exists.
 Ecosystems in national parks have often been damaged due to the exploitation of resources, the expansion of tourism, and external land use practices outside national parks.
 Through Parks Canada realizing the necessity of managing national parks by human hands to maintain biotic and abiotic components, Parks Canada placed an emphasis on ecological integrity within the national parks that marked a shift from profit to preservation.

 The change in values is derived from the establishment of 1930 National Parks Act that limited use of resource for park management, and in 1979, under revised National Parks Policy, the maintenance of ecological integrity was prioritized for the preservation of national parks of Canada.
 In 1988, the National Parks Act was amended and the regulation of ecological integrity was embodied.
 However, due to the conflicting interests of profit and preservation, the maintenance of ecological integrity has progressed slowly.

 The big movement on maintenance of ecological integrity has happened since 2001.
 Canada National Parks Act of 2001 reinforced the necessity of maintenance and restorations of ecological integrity by saving natural resources and ecosystem.
 It sets new principles for park management plans.
-Wilderness areas in the Banff, Jasper, Yoho and Kootenay National Parks have been officially designate land as wilderness in national parks.
+Wilderness areas in the Banff, Jasper, Yoho and Kootenay National Parks have been officially designated land as wilderness in national parks.
 The boundaries of all communities in national parks are changed and the developments of commerce in their communities are restricted.
 Profit no longer became priority and initiative for preservation through ecological integrity increased.

 To maintain or restore ecological integrity, ecosystem restorations are implemented in many parks, attempting to bring back damaged ecosystems to their original healthy state and making them sustainable.
-For example, Grasslands National park brought back Bison bison for a prairie restoration.
+For example, Grasslands National Park brought back Bison bison for a prairie restoration.
 The bison grazing patterns help to maintain a variety of prairie biodiversity.
-In Gwaii Haanas National Park, removing Norway rats, which were accidentally brought in the area, is conducted because they eat eggs, some young and even adults' seabird, and reducing the seabird's population.
-Staffs monitor for the return of rats by trapping and poison baits for recovering native seabird populations.
+In Gwaii Haanas National Park Reserve and Haida Heritage Site, removing Norway rats which were accidentally introduced to the area, is conducted because they eat eggs, as well as juvenile and adult seabirds, and reduce the seabird population.
+Staff monitor for the return of rats by trapping and poison baits for recovering native seabird populations.